inaimathi/langnostic/drafts/working-out-ai-safety-beliefs.md

 ### Can we leave some aspects of AI "on the table"?

 One possible ground for arguments is just to split tasks off.
 We could concede that if we deployed AI in every situation where it's not prohibited by the laws of physics and economics, that would come out net bad, and then point out that we don't need to do this.
 We can make AIs audit our networks for security gains, do some special-case-theorem-prover-backed general code and media generation, and just _not_ put it in charge of our militaries or let it raise our children.
+The big question here is: can we capture a large fraction of the desirable frontier while declining to build/deploy the systems producing the worst harms?
+Or are they fully technically/economically coupled?
+This feels like a genuine crux; if we end up having the argument and realize that actually, _all_ AI-related harms and goods are intrinsically linked, I strongly suspect many current Safetyists would move to Abolitionism.

 ### Are there important goods that are practically inaccessible without sufficiently capable AI?

 A possible ground for argument is that there are frontier uses of AI which are just plain out of our reach if we don't deploy stronger models, and it's possible for these frontier uses to be things we want badly enough that we'll accept the inherent trades.
-I don't know the details, but ones that get thrown around are various physics and biology breakthroughs.
-What's the cure for all disease worth?
-Empirically, Ozempic is worth [TODO](get current value of the Ozempic prescription market).
-Presumably The Cure would be more, and we should plausibly be able to trade something like "unfortunately, all imaging techs are now unemployed" if it means training and deploying models that give it to us.

-Again, I'm not making the claim that this _is_ possible, I'm just outlining the shape of the arguments we could have in this space.
+This disagreement turns on whether sufficiently capable AI opens up genuinely important outcomes that otherwise remain practically inaccessible.
+Candidate domains include medicine, biology and physics.
+If such goods exist and are large enough, they substantially change the abolitionist calculus.

 ### Can AI reduce friction enough on things we could do without it that it's worth it even if not unique?